Mamitin/travelX/README.md

 <img src="images/logo.png">

 ## Description
 We built an app based on traveling.
 The user has access to dynamically generated weather cards.
-Also, the user can search new cities and generate a new weather card.
-Upon clicking on a card, the user will be scrolled down to the pictures and resturants sections where more information is displayed.
-Our site is a single page with three API calls.
+Also, the user can generate new cards by searching a new city .
+Upon clicking on a card, the user will be scrolled down to the picture and restaurant sections.
+Where more information is displayed.
+Our site is a single page website with three API calls.

+## Inspiration:
+Our inspiration for this app was that we all love to travel.
+We created this travel site for one stop information about cities around the world.

 ## See it in action:
 <img src="images/KLMS.gif">